 Vietnamese art performances don’t win a point in fanciness or complexity.
 In fact, the performances are normally seen in small stages.
 However, each performance is unique in its own way.
-Water Puppet Show is one-of-a-kind performance you cannot see anywhere else.
+Water Puppet Show is a one-of-a-kind performance you cannot see anywhere else.

 Water Puppet Show is truly a unique form of art.
 It’s not plainly a music show or a play.
 It somehow a mixture between two of them and with storylines of Vietnamese folktales.

-The main actors are the puppets controlled by artists.
+The main actors are puppets controlled by artists.
 The whole performance happens to be on the water.
 Sounds interesting, right?

 If you thought Europeans were the world’s coffee connoisseurs, try to taste the authentic Hanoi coffee will make you reconsider.
 Just like Banh Mi, coffee was introduced here by the French colonists in the late 19th century.
 However, the Vietnamese quickly started to modify and make their own recipes and create a unique taste.